zubeydesisman/programming-univbasics-4-building-nested-hashes-code-along-seattle-web-100719/README.md

 the end of the epic tragedy of Romeo and Juliet.
 At this point in the story, Romeo and Juliet are — as in every good tragedy — quite dead.
 Use the above method to change the status of our hero Romeo and our heroine Juliet from "alive" to "dead".
-These are bonus and if you're feeling comfortable with Hashes, feel free to move forward.
-Also, to enable these tests make sure to remove the `x` in front of the `it` block in spec/bonus_spec.rb.
+These are a bonus and if you're feeling comfortable with Hashes, feel free to move forward.
+Also, to enable these tests, make sure to remove the `x` in front of the `it` block in spec/bonus_spec.rb.

 ## Conclusion